 Continuing Education Activity

-Anteroseptal myocardial infarctions are commonly caused by rupture of an unstable atherosclerotic plaque in the left anterior descending artery.
+Anteroseptal myocardial infarctions are commonly caused by the rupture of an unstable atherosclerotic plaque in the left anterior descending artery.
 Delayed or missed diagnosis of an anteroseptal myocardial infarction can lead to high morbidity and mortality.
 This activity reviews the evaluation and management of anteroseptal myocardial infarctions and highlights the importance of the interprofessional team in caring for patients with anteroseptal myocardial infarctions.

 - Review the risk factors for anteroseptal myocardial infarctions.

 - Summarize the pathophysiology of anteroseptal myocardial infarctions.

 - Describe the evaluation of a patient with an anteroseptal myocardial infarction.

 - Explain why an interprofessional heart team approach is paramount to optimizing patient outcomes for patients with myocardial infarctions.

 Anteroseptal myocardial infarction (ASMI) is a historical nomenclature based on electrocardiographic (EKG) findings.
 EKG findings of Q waves or ST changes in the precordial leads V1-V2 define the presentation of anteroseptal myocardial infarction.
 The patients who had an MI with EKG changes in V1-V2 or to V3 or V4, the autopsy report found out that the infarction involved the majority of the basal anterior septum.
 This nomenclature was in use until recently.
 Based on more recent studies using echocardiography and cardiac magnetic resonance imaging in the MI patients with ECG changes on V1, V2, there is rarely involvement of the basal anterior septum, but rather apical and anteroapical myocardial segments are most likely involved.